HorrorPills/ChatGPT-Gnome-Desktop-Extension/README.md

 ![GnomeLogoHorizontal-svg (1)](https://user-images.githubusercontent.com/21268783/213469202-c13e6f0e-a31d-4148-b996-d43aa5ac5014.png)

 <h2><p align="center">
-Gnome just became even more powerful thanks to ChatGPT now being available from the comfort of your desktop, always ready to assist. <br>Save time on finding answers on the internet, you are now 1 click away from it.
+Gnome just became even more powerful thanks to ChatGPT now being available from the comfort of your desktop, always ready to assist. <br>Save time on finding answers on the internet, you are now 1 click away.
 </p>

 ---